Mobility as a Service (MaaS) – Intermodal mobility drivers and barriers

 • Lack of information

-Extraction of traveling information from heterogeneous sources can be difficult as they are provided in different formats (web pages, pdf and word files)
+Extraction of traveling information from heterogeneous sources can be difficult as they are provided in different formats (web pages, pdf and word files).
+Ownership and accessability of the extracted data should ideally be offered as part of public domain/open data.

 • (Unsatisfactory) transportation infrastructure